 - Using a slotted spoon, remove the poached egg from water and transfer to a plate.
 Repeat the process with the remaining eggs.

-- Meanwhile, toast the English muffins, cut sides up.
-Remove from heat and place on serving plates.
+- Meanwhile, toast the English muffins, cut sides up, then place them on your serving plate.

 - Top each muffin half with smoked salmon and poached egg.
 Spoon warm hollandaise sauce over the egg.